High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Computational Complexity

 Typically, the gradient of the function can be calculated using the finite difference method, which allows to obtain numerically the gradient for optimisation.
 For a single input and a single output, \cite[Ch.~25]{Abramowitz1965Handbook} provides an expression for the calculation of finite differences.
 The derivative of a function $g$ at a point $x$ is approximated via the finite-difference method $(g(x+h) -g(x))/h$ for some small value of $h$.
 When the function takes multiple inputs, the procedure is repeated for every input variable.
 It is important to note that this method requires an extra function evaluation for every component of the input space.
 This will quickly become unfeasible; for example, optimising a 4D 4096-QAM constellation requires 4$\times$4096 $=$ 16384 evaluations of the objective function.

 Our method, combining the normalisation with the objective function of the optimisation, allows us to use unconstrained optimisation methods.
 This is superior to using the \ac{MI} or \ac{GMI} with respect to an input constellation directly as an objective function and prevents the constellation amplitude from growing using a power constraint in the optimisation.
 This allows us to use unconstrained quasi-Newton optimisation algorithms, as shown in Fig.~\ref{fig:convergence}.
-In this example, 1024 QAM was optimised for the \ac{AWGN} channel starting from an \ac{ASK-PSK} constellation described in \cite{Meric2015Approaching}.
-Another benefit of combining the gradient and channel constraint function this way is that it allows the channel function to include other channel effects, e.g., nonlinear fibre interference modelled as Gaussian noise.
-This is the subject of future investigation.
+In this example, 1024 QAM was optimised for the \ac{AWGN} channel starting from an \ac{APSK} constellation described in \cite{Meric2015Approaching}.
+Another benefit of combining the gradient and channel constraint function this way is that it allows the channel function to include other channel effects, for example residual phase noise or device nonlinearities, beyond optical transmission systems.